tmforum-apis/TMF620_ProductCatalog/README.md

 # TMF620_ProductCalalog
-TM Forum Open APIs (Apache 2.0) Product Calalog AIP - Private development space
+TM Forum Open APIs (Apache 2.0) Product Calalog AIP

 Provides a standardized solution for rapidly adding partners’ products to an existing Catalog.
 It brings the capability for Service Providers to directly feed partners systems with the technical